Keeping up with LifeWatch Belgium

-LifeWatch Belgium has been very busy over the last few months, so please enjoy a round-up of some of their most exciting recent news stories.
+LifeWatch Belgium has been busy over the last few months, so enjoy a round-up of some of their best stories.
 You can read more news from LifeWatch Belgium, including the full versions of these featured articles, on their website.
 Source images: Alice Schumacher (Natural History Museum Vienna), MarineRegions.org & UN.org.

 WoRMS honoured with new genus